The following text and images were provided by the architect, Mark Siddall.

 Ultimately all planning criteria were fulfilled without compromising the client’s desire for a sustainable low energy home.
 The Passivhaus Standard was achieved.
 AECBthe Sustainable Building Association Water Standards informed the design and minimised demand for domestic hot water without compromising comfort.
 The house features a solar thermal system for domestic hot water and a reed bed system for the treatment of foul waste water.
 A simple cost effective heating system provides the remaining heat.

 Planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning was received in September 2011.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning was received in September 2011.
 Construction commenced in June 2012 and was completed by February 2013.

 Trevor and Judith now live in their new, comfortable, spacious family home.
 The walls are washed with natural daylight and the windows frame views of the rolling hills (allowing surveillance of the livestock).
 The lights are rarely used and the grandkids now come to stay.